 If you are wondering when to visit, then Ireland by month will give you an overview of the type of weather to expect through the year in the Emerald Isle.
 (Unfortunately, it is Ireland so there is no guarantee when it comes to the weather.)

 There are no beaches located in Clifden Town, but there are several beaches in the nearby area that are well worth visiting.
 Read our guide to Beaches near Clifden to find out the top beaches in the vicinity.

 There are so many, it is hard to choose a single one!
 Renvyle Beach with its stunning views of the Mweelrea Mountains certainly is one of our favorites!

-As with all beaches used for water activities, please take note of any information relating to the swimming, currents and other dangers at the site.
+As with all beaches used for water activities including the Connemara strands, please take note of any information relating to the swimming, currents and other dangers at the site.
 If no information is available, it is best to check locally, to see if it is safe for swimming and other watersports.
 When in doubt, stay out of the water and be sure to check the weather condition news forecast too.